 Raise your hand if David Bowie’s death hit you harder than you expected.
 Okay, I can’t see you; you can’t see me, but I assure you, my hand is raised.
 I had a plan for today’s post, but I can seem to focus to write it because I have been thinking obsessively about celebrity deaths and the grief that accompanies them.
-Let’s be honest, even if David Bowie’s death hasn’t impacted you, you can probably think of another celebrity death that has hit you harder than you would have imagined.
+Let’s be honest, even if David Bowie’s death hasn’t impacted you, you can probably think of another celebrity death that hit you harder than you imagined.

 I can remember exactly where my middle school-self was when I found out Kurt Cobain died.
-I had a moment of collective grief at Target when someone else in the checkout line shared the announcement that Philip Seymour Hoffman died.
+I had a moment of collective grief at Target when someone in the checkout line shared the announcement that Philip Seymour Hoffman died.
 But I know as well as the next person that it is easy to feel a little self-conscious when you find yourself experiencing grief feelings around the death of a stranger.
 The feelings creep up on you and you are saying to yourself, why am I so upset about this, I didn’t even know this person?!?
 The sadness doesn’t just feel abstract, it can feel personal.
 And that feels, well, kinda weird.

 As usual, we are here to answer that nagging question that comes up all too often: am I crazy?
 Nope, not even a little bit.
 Feeling intense emotions around celebrity deaths is a common experience and, when we are already grieving, it can be even more deeply intensified.
 What’s this celebrity grief all about and why does it happen?
 Like so many things in grief, there are lots of reasons and no clear rules.
-Some people may feel intense emotions around a celebrity death, others may feel nothing.
-And though the reasons for those emotions may vary dramatically, here are just a few things to keep in mind:
+Some people feel intense emotions around a celebrity death, others feel nothing.
+Though the reasons for those emotions may vary dramatically, here are just a few things to keep in mind:

 - We feel connected to our favorite celebs.
 These connections are not just about how much we love, appreciate and respect these people, but sometimes because they remind us of, well, us.
 This can be as specific as their connection to a moment in our past, or as general as the fact that they are about our age or have something else in common to us.

-- You connect with the way the celeb died.
+- We connect with the way the celeb died.
 Whether it is cancer, suicide, overdose, accident or any other type of death, this can hit a nerve.
 It may be because we have struggled with the same thing, or it may be because we lost someone in the same way.

-- You see it everywhere.
+- We see it everywhere.
 Seriously, everywhere.
 You turn on the TV, listen to the radio, log on to social media, look at google news and you just can’t avoid it.
 This constant exposure can be overwhelming and it can make it hard to get a break from the tough emotions.

 If you’re ever sad, just remember the world is 4.543 billion years old and you somehow managed to exist at the same time as David Bowie.